Lloyds of Stafford, and Motorsport.

 Even a car for the Avon Tour of Britain in 1975, and Texaco Tour of Britain 1976, both sponsored by Woolworths.

 I co-drove for Glen Mitton in these events and were doing very well in the 1976 Tour lying 7th overall until Mallory Park race circuit where the car suffered from fuel evaporation, the car started again after a time and we did finish the rally but much lower down.

 The Escort had only 1 wheel left after the roll but we got it to the stage finish somehow.
 I had been co-driving with Ronnie on several National Special Stage rallies during the year, including the Welsh, Castrol, Scottish.

-Below, some night rally shots with Mike Hutchinson driving, me navigating.
+Below, some night rally shots with Mike Hutchinson, Alan Snell and Rob Robinson, me on the maps navigating.

 From the above you will perhaps get the idea that I enjoyed it, mostly that’s true.
 It wasn’t easy and we had to constantly battle with the management to be paid something, anything, when we were away servicing on rallies that Lloyds were sponsoring.